Gillian Henrion: 2023: Le Mans Cup glory

-In 2023, the Frenchman teamed up with Julien Gerbi, returning to Team Virage - this time in the Michelin Le Mans Cup.
+In 2023, Henrion teamed up with Julien Gerbi, returning to Team Virage - this time in the Michelin Le Mans Cup.
 The season began positively, as Henrion and Gerbi managed to keep their cool during a chaotic opening race in Barcelona to take their first victory of the campaign.
 Having experienced a disappointing Road to Le Mans weekend, the pairing bounced back at Le Castellet, winning with a 4.9-second gap to the runners-up.
 Although the next round at MotorLand Aragón saw Henrion being overtaken by Matt Bell following the pit stop phase, the Frenchman managed to extend Team Virage's championship lead by ending up second and would keep the advantage going into the final round despite contact for Gerbi at the start of the race in Belgium.
 At the season finale held in the Algarve, the team took one further point as a result of Gerbi's maiden pole position in qualifying, and although the Algerian would be hit into the gravel by Torsten Kratz whilst in the lead of a rain-intensive race, with Henrion being unable to make up the lap lost thanks to the car's recovery from the sand trap, a second place for title rivals CD Sport meant that Henrion and Gerbi had taken the championship with a margin of four points.

 2024: ELMS debut

+Henrion made his ELMS debut in LMP3 for Team Virage in 2024.

 Remaining with Virage for the third year running, Henrion was able to step up to the European Le Mans Series, once again partnering Gerbi and being joined by Bernardo Pinheiro.
 At the season opener in Barcelona, Henrion and his teammates performed flawlessly to take victory.
 After finishing seventh in Le Castellet, Henrion made a late pass on Matthieu Lahaye at Imola to secure second.
 A closely-fought Spa race then yielded sixth place for the Virage squad.
 Mugello turned out to be Henrion's standout performance of the campaign, as he narrowly beat Gaël Julien to victory by stretching his car's fuel for almost 80 minutes, thus saving himself to make a final pit stop.
 Though this moved Team Virage into the championship lead going into Portimão, Henrion and his teammates only finished sixth, a result which dropped them to third in the standings.
 In spite of that, Henrion was named the series's Rookie of the Year.
 He also drove the Porsche 911 GT3 R (992) of Manthey Pure Rxcing in the FIA World Endurance Championship rookie test in November, having been selected by the series's organisers.